cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL3MMUUart/EL3MMUUart.md

 The files consist of the following

 * EL3MMUuart.c - main c code main() at EL3
-* el3mmusetup.s - MMU setup for EL3
+* el3mmusetup.S - MMU setup for EL3
 * uartS.c - uart functions
 * uartS.h - uart header file
 * linker-script.ld - linker script
+* capboot.S - creates global capability to cover the UART memory space when in *Morello-purecap* mode.
+Note this should form part of the boot code.
+* capfuncs.c - supporting functions to print capability properties for debugging when in *Morello-purecap* mode.
+* capfuncs.h - supporting functions header file

 ## Linker script and Specifying Memory Regions